Jausmy/Loan-Dashboard/README.md

 ## Correlation Analysis
 A correlation analysis was conducted to identify potential relationships between various financial factors and risk scores.
 The analysis revealed the following:
 - Strong positive correlation: A strong positive correlation was observed between risk score and debt-to-income ratio, indicating that applicants with higher debt-to-income ratios tend to have higher risk scores.
-- Weak negative correlation: A weak negative correlation was observed between risk score and credit score, indicating that applicants with higher credit scores generally have lower risk scores.
+- Moderate negative correlation: A moderate negative correlation was observed between risk score and credit score, indicating that applicants with higher credit scores tend to have lower risk scores than those with lower credit scores.
 These correlations highlight the importance of considering multiple financial factors when assessing loan applications and determining risk scores.

 ## Recommendations